AOPC - Office of Elder Justice in the Courts Analyst (18-20)

 - Plans, coordinates, implements, monitors and evaluates OEJC programs and activities.

-- Develops and suggests program needs, activities and new programs.
+- Identifies needs for existing programs and suggests activities for and/or develops new programs.

-- Provides project assistance (e.g., research, consulting) to the Advisory Council on Elder Justice and the Courts, judges, court personnel and elder justice entities on a variety of elder justice issues.
+- Provides program assistance to members of the Advisory Council on Elder Justice and the Courts, judges, court personnel and elder justice entities on a variety of elder justice issues.

 - Develops data collection methods to track programs and activities.
-Uses computer software to develop and maintain databases and spreadsheets.
+Works with databases to generate reports.

-- Designs and conducts project evaluations to determine whether goals, objectives and program needs are being met.
+- Assists in the evaluation of programs to determine whether goals, objectives and program needs are being met.

-- Creates, develops and conducts trainings and educational presentations.
-Designs and creates training materials, manuals, bulletins, on-line help documents, and other user aides for programs and activities.
+- Assists in the creation, development and presentation of trainings and educational presentations.
+Designs and creates training materials, manuals, bulletins, and other user aides for programs and activities.

 - Represents the OEJC in meetings with courts and elder justice agencies.